usnistgov/800-63-3/sp800-63a/sec4_ial.md

 _This section is normative._

-1. A CSP that supports only IAL1 CSP SHALL NOT validate and verify attributes.
+1. A CSP that supports only IAL1 SHALL NOT validate and verify attributes.
 2. The CSP MAY request zero or more self-asserted attributes from the applicant to support their service offering.
 3. An IAL2 or IAL3 CSP SHOULD support RPs that only require IAL1, if the user consents.